laureenmenz/notes/README.md

 # 2024-01-18
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, determine which tasks are the most important and which can wait until later.
 Then, allocate time for each task based on its complexity and importance.
 Finally, use version control and other organizational tools to keep your code clean and easy to manage.
 By following these tips, you will be able to complete your projects more quickly and with fewer errors.

+# 2024-01-19
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this means that writing clean, concise, and easily understandable code is often more valuable than complex and elaborate solutions.
+Strive for clarity and maintainability in your programs, as they're keys to long-term success and adaptability in an ever-changing technological landscape."

+In practice, it emphasizes the importance of following principles like KISS (Keep It Simple, Stupid), DRY (Don't Repeat Yourself), and YAGNI (You Aren't Gonna Need It).
+These encourage programmers to create straightforward designs, avoid unnecessary complexity, and write code only when and where it's truly needed.